thurloat/thurloat.github.com/posts/2012-12-10-mocha-runners-jasmine.rst

     :align: center
     :alt: Jasmine Nyancat Runner

+I also made a quick `video`_ of a failing test suite, and a sad Nyancat.

 The general approach is to have your test runner within the headless browser make a call out to phantom with ``window.callPhantom`` and use it as a sort of message bus to report progress within the test reporter.
 And within your